Bike Skills Area at Upper Luther Burbank Park

 This is a tiny patch of land out of a huge park Let them ride!

-Larry Severn about 2 years ago
+Larry Severn over 2 years ago

 Finding a place for kids in our community to ride their bikes is really important.
 Other communities have figured out how to do it, so can MI.
 It would be a lot better if we could figure out how to manage problems without the use of fencing and shutting things down.